joonasrooben/NLP-text2emoji/README.md

 #### Skip-Gram + Logistic Regression

 For skip-gram, we trained with MC_20 dataset and vectorized all the words in each text, average all the vectors so that we have a vectorized form for each twitter text.
 However, we have a problem with this model.
 When we train logistic regression model with same MC_20 dataset, the accuracy is very low about 17%.
 Even when we use exactly same dataset for skip-gram, logistic regression, and for evalution, still the accuracy is very low.
-We will try to fix this problem so that we can show and compare the result.

 ## References
 <a id="1">[1]</a>